Massini: Goals enhance quality, safety for patients

 In a perfect world, every patient who comes to us for care would have an exceptional experience every step of the way.
 They would receive the highest quality and safest care.
 Our communications and coordination with them and each other would be exemplary.
 And, because we did everything right, they would have the best possible outcome.

 This scenario is the backdrop of the first of our organizational goals for fiscal year 2020.
-In September, the Penn State Health Board of Directors approved four primary goals for the current fiscal year: quality and safety, patient satisfaction, employee satisfaction and financial performance.
+In September, the Penn State Health Board of Directors approved four primary goals for the current fiscal year: quality and safety, patient experience, employee satisfaction and financial performance.
 Each week in November, I’ll introduce you to one of the goals, as well as to a webpage that will track our progress throughout the year.
 The final week, you’ll hear about an organizational performance bonus program that will be tied to our success.

 Today’s message focuses on Penn State Health’s 2020 goals to enhance quality and safety for our patients.
 Specifically, the goals are: